bolsover/DataBrowserForAlibre/README.md

 Almost all of the Alibre design and extended design properties are availale for edit.
 Of the extended design properties only the Material property is not expoded for editing.
 I did this deliberately because changing the 'standard' Material design property will overwite any text entered in the extended property.
 This is a 'limitation' imposed by Alibre and while Alibre warns the user that the overwrite is about to take place, this software does NOT.

+## Version Comment

+The version comment is not currently available for display or editing; this is a restriction imposed by the AlibreX.dll which does not expose this property to the user.

+## Version 1.0.0.5
+Changed to the retrieval of Alibre data to occur when a directory is expanded rather than when a checkbox is selected.
+This makes the system more responsive.
+Additionally, Alibre data is no longer cleared when an item is deselected.
+Retrieval of Alibre data happens only once.
+If files are added to a directory already expanded, they will only show after application restart.
+Added facility to display and edit Alibre drawing description and part numbers.

 DB